-ARC Research Hub for Integrated Energy Storage Solutions aims at facilitating the world’s transition towards sustainable, reliable, secure and cost-effective energy sectors through the generation of new knowledge and pivotal technologies in the areas of storage technology manufacturing, integration, optimisation, management, life cycle assessment and economic valuation.
+The ARC Research Hub for Integrated Energy Storage Solutions aims to facilitate the world’s transition to sustainable, reliable, secure and cost-effective energy through the generation of new knowledge and pivotal technologies in the areas of storage technology manufacturing, integration, optimisation, management, life cycle assessment and economic valuation.

 HOW WE WORK

 Our research projects are financed with contributions from the ARC ITRP grant, other grants and contributions from industry partners.
 Our Chief Investigators’ time is supported by their employing university, and our Partner Investigators’ time spent on the project is supported by their employer.
 This combination of ARC and partner funding and in-kind contributions from universities and partners allows us to both guarantee resources as well as attract talented post-doctoral fellows and PhD candidates.

 How do we work with our partners?